 M.A. in Classics, with Concentration in Classical Art and Archaeology

 This track affords comprehensive and rigorous training in the art, architecture, and archaeology of the ancient and classical worlds.
-Emphasis is placed both on learning the material culture and aesthetics of Egypt, the Near East, Greece, and Rome, and on becoming familiar with modern historiographic, methodological, and theoretical approaches to the ancient world.
+Emphasis is placed both on learning the material culture of Egypt, the Near East, Greece, and Rome, and on becoming familiar with modern historiographic, methodological, and theoretical approaches to the ancient world.

 We are committed to interdisciplinary approaches and encourage work in related departments such as Art History, History, Anthropology, Museum Studies, and Comparative Literature.
 Courses in the ancient languages are required as a major component of working as an archaeologist in these historical eras.
 This track prepares students for further work in many fields, including Museum Studies and doctoral work in Classical Art & Archaeology.